DFEAGILEDEVOPS/MTC/deploy/build-agent/readme.md

 3. execute `./build-push-docker-hub.sh` to push new image
 4. delete existing build server container instances in azure
 5. run `./create-instance.sh` to create new build servers
+6. once new agents are up and running, assign a 'user defined capability' to each one via the build agent management screen in VSO.
+7. Add name as MTC_INSTANCE and number them consecutively, starting at 1.
+This allows us to source and whitelist the IP address of each.

 example execution of `create-instance.sh`...